skoetje/Applied-mathematics-finance/README.md

 In this repository we make trading robots using Matlab.
 See for the report pdf's for the specification of each assignment.
-Assignmnet 5 is currently under construction.
+Assignment 5 is currently under construction.